 The existence of a symbiotic connection between capitalism and democracy has been questioned by many authors.
 David Harvey in Seventeen Contradictions and the End of Capitalism writes as follows: ”Bourgeois democracy has not necessarily being a consequence of capital’s rise to dominance as the economic engine of a social formation: its owes its dynamic to broader political forces and to long-standing attempts to find collective forms of governance that effectively bridge the tension between the potential arbitrariness of state autocratic power and the popular desire for individual liberty and freedom.

-Peter Burger in his book The Capitalist Revolution (1986) raises an even more interesting point, that capitalism is a necessary but not sufficient conditions of democracy and that democratic governance may become impossible if a capitalist economy is subjected to increasing degrees of state control while opening socialist economies up to increasing degrees of market forces can make democratic governance a possibility under socialism.
+Peter Burger in his book The Capitalist Revolution (1986) raises an even more interesting point, that capitalism is a necessary but not sufficient condition of democracy and that democratic governance may become impossible if a capitalist economy is subjected to increasing degrees of state control while opening socialist economies up to increasing degrees of market forces can make democratic governance a possibility under socialism.
 One big assertion in Democracy and Prosperity is a strong state that works in the interest of the majority.
 This is a premise that needs a proof and there are too many proofs to the contrary, as the latest developments show.
 After all, in the words of Marx, a modern bourgeois democracy is just a system where the oppressed have an opportunity once in a while to choose who will oppress them during the next electoral cycle.

 The increasing power of money shapes the dominant ideology influencing not only who votes but also how they vote.
 The ideological capture of the big capital (of which, for example, Fred Block writes in Capitalism: The Future of an Illusion) is a reality.
 In a not so distant past, we observed for steady approval rates of Donald Trump among Republican voters, no matter how much his policies benefitted ordinary Americans.
 To achieve this, the big capital deploys via the state what Louis Althusser calls “ideological state apparatuses”.
 As a class seizes state power and becomes dominant, it has to have the use of not just the repressive state apparatuses (the army, the police, the courts), which function above all on physical violence, but also of another type of apparatus, which functions above all on ideology in other words, on persuasion or inculcation of the dominant class’s ideas on “consensus”.
 ADC are obviously very successful in creating such apparatuses.
 The argument used by Iversen and Soskice that the capital in advanced economies cannot produce much political influence because is too weak, driven by diverse interests and cannot overcome the collective action challenge does not stand.
 The capital does not need to solve the challenge of the collective action when it has a state acting on its behalf.